 The all-purpose (extra-large if you need it) stovetop to oven skillet is a kitchen essential.
 Mine works overtime and never lets me down.
-My skillet and a pair of tongs (which I would take with me if I was stranded on a dessert island – assuming that dessert island had a cooktop) turn out delicious dinners for my family.
+My skillet and a pair of tongs (which I would take with me if I was stranded on a desert island – assuming that dessert island had a cooktop) turn out delicious dinners for my family.

 The wonderful thing about skillet chicken is the crisp golden brown skin you get when searing for about 8-10 minutes on each side and then finishing off in the oven.
 Searing also lock in those juices so you have nice, moist, flavorful, did I say moist! chicken.